jfr992/timeoff-management-aws/README.md

 - aws cli V2.0

-- Create an additional subnet if the default vpc is used.
+- An additional subnet if the default vpc is used.

-- Create a Nat gateway for the EC2 instances to access internet (download and install packages)
+- Nat gateway for the EC2 instances to access internet (download and install packages).

-- Create 2 adittional routes for each subnet to access the internet: adding the entry 0.0.0.0/0 and linking it to the previously created NAT Gateway
+- 2 adittional routes for each subnet to access the internet: adding the entry 0.0.0.0/0 and link it to the previously created NAT Gateway.

-- Link previously created routes to the private subnets
+- Link previously created routes to the private subnets.

-- If public acess needed create an additional subnet and allow internet access with an InternetGateway
+- If public acess needed create an additional subnet and allow internet access with an InternetGateway.

-- Create an IAM user with proper permissions to use the CLI (AWS ACCESS KEY ID AND SECRET ACESS KEY)
+- IAM user with proper permissions to use the CLI (AWS ACCESS KEY ID AND SECRET ACESS KEY).

+- Personal access token from github (ref:https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

-### Architecture of the solution
+### Architecture diagrams of the solution
 1. Infrastructure to host the app

 <p align="center">
   <a href="https://github.com/jfr992/timeoff-management-aws">